Mimetis/Dotmim.Sync/docs/Provision.md

 }

 ```
-For instance, here is the code you need to provision a database :
+For instance, here is the code you need to implement to be able to provision a database :

 ```csharp
 SqlSyncProvider serverProvider = new SqlSyncProvider(GetDatabaseConnectionString("Northwind"));